correspondence

 Data

-(See AJPS Dataverse linked)
+(See AJPS Dataverse linked above)

 Software

-The FOIA data are cleaned using scripts in the repo and linked to other data via ICPSR numbers using the legislators R package: https://judgelord.github.io/legislators/
+The FOIA data are cleaned using scripts in the repo and linked to other data via ICPSR numbers using the legislators R package: https://judgelord.github.io/legislators/ (There will soon be an agencies package to link agency names to datasets.)

 Want to help?